jafingerhut/clojure-rte/genus.md

-# Extensible types
+# Genus - A Simple Extensible Type System

 When we use the word `type` we DO NOT mean Java type, rather we mean a set of clojure values or objects.
 Any set of values is a type, and some types are designatable.

-The namespace `clojure-rte.type` defines a type system which extends the Clojure built-in type system.
+The namespace `clojure-rte.genus` defines a type system which extends the Clojure built-in type system.
 Types are sets of objects.
 Some types may be designated via so-called *type designators*.